Inklingo

 nounB2formal

-Use 'estrado' specifically to describe the raised platform or physical area where judges sit within a courtroom.
+Use 'estrado' to refer to the physical raised platform or bench where judges or a panel of judges sit within a courtroom.

 A sturdy wooden judge's bench elevated on a small platform in an empty courtroom setting.